GVigne/TheSleepingLion/README.md

 # Installing The Sleeping Lion
 ## Windows users

-For Windows, you can simply use this binary (you do not need to have Python installed).
+For Windows, you can simply use [this binary](https://github.com/GVigne/TheSleepingLion/raw/main/TheSleepingLion.exe) (you do not need to have Python installed).

-Of course, you can also install The Sleeping Lion in a Python environment by following the below instructions.
+Of course, you can also install The Sleeping Lion in a Python environment by following the instructions below.

 ## Windows 11 users
 Windows 11 users also need to install the two fonts used in The Sleeping Lion.
 If those fonts aren't installed, The Sleeping Lion will not work properly.